fNIRS/snirf/snirf_specification.md

 ## SNIRF file specification

-The SNIRF data format must have the initial `H5G` group type `"/nirs"` at the initial file location.
+The SNIRF data format must have the initial `H5G` group type `/nirs` at the initial file location.

 All indices (source, detector, wavelength, datatype etc) start at 1.

 All SNIRF data elements are associated with a unique HDF5 location path in the form of `/root/parent/.../name`.
 All paths must use `/nirs` or `/nirs#` (indexed group array).
-Note that the root '/nirs' can be either indexed or a non-indexed single entry.
+Note that the root `/nirs` can be either indexed or a non-indexed single entry.

 If a data element is an HDF5 group and contains multiple sub-groups, it is referred to as an **indexed group**.
-Each element of the sub-group is uniquely identified by appending a string-formatted index (starting from 1) in the name, for example, `/.../name1` denotes the first sub-group of data element `name`, and `/.../name2` denotes the 2nd element, and so on.
+Each element of the sub-group is uniquely identified by appending a string-formatted index (starting from 1, with no preceding zeros) in the name, for example, `/.../name1` denotes the first sub-group of data element `name`, and `/.../name2` denotes the 2nd element, and so on.

 In the below sections, we use the notations `"(i)"` `"(j)"` or `"(k)"` inside the HDF5 location paths to denote the indices of sub-elements when multiplicity presents.